UKCloud/documentation/articles/vmware/vmw-sco-ws1.md

 - The control and management of access and responsibilities for end users including appropriate connectivity, security and accreditation if required.

-- Gathering and identifying errors in logs; answering installation, configuration, and usage questions; problem isolation and identification; determining if a problem is documented in VMware publications; reviewing the symptoms-solutions database for known problem resolutions.
+- Determining if a problem is related to the device, rather than the platform, and confirming that a solution is not already documented in VMware publications; reviewing the symptoms-solutions database for known problem resolutions.

-- Performing an in-depth analysis of the suspected problem, including attempting to re-create the problem and providing acceptable problem resolution or workaround.

 The Workspace ONE Knowledge Base is available at <https://support.workspaceone.com/>.